ChrisRyan2210/Fantasy-NFL-Analysis/README.md

 ## Project Overview

 This project was undertaken soon after I graduated and right before I started my first data analyst job.
-The project focuses on the analysis of an online survey of tech job salaries across Ireland/Northern Ireland.
-The objective was to get a deeper understanding of potential salary progression as a data analyst, while also seeing if there were any standout career paths that had higher financial payoffs.
+The project analyses the impact that playing in a specific conference/team in college has on rookie wide receivers in the NFL and how they score in Fantasy Football.

 This project was completed as a passion project in the hopes to improve my understanding of fantasy NFL scoring as I play in a number of big money fantasy leagues.
 Moreover, there were two main questions I wanted to answer.